yash-sangwan/Shwet-latest/README.md

 Welcome to the official documentation of Shwet!.
 This is a great place to start for anyone who would like to know more about Shwet, what's in it for your and how to get started.

-Although its best to stick with us till the end, but if you are a beta tester and want to quickly test the product before diving deep, '_Getting Started_' and '_Testing Instructions'_ are the sections you might be looking for!
+Although its best to stick with us till the end, but if you are a beta tester and want to quickly test the product before diving deep, '_Demo and Testing Instructions'_ is the section you might be looking for!

 # Introductio to Shwet
 Shwet is an incentivized open source collaboration tool for Data, AI, ML.
 Open source contributors who want to earn passive income can complete tasks assigned by organizations (data labelling & annotation, human feedback for RLHF models, etc.) and will earn payments and incentives as Shwet Tokens.
 Leveraging the power of Solana and zk-compression, thousands of daily payments will be handled with less fees, benefitting both our contributors and customers.